-Inform patients of the risk of tendon rupture.
+Inform patients that the risk of tendon rupture is very low.
 Advise patients to rest at the first sign of tendinitis or tendon rupture and to immediately contact their GP if tendinitis or tendon rupture symptoms occur.

 Pregnancy

 Advise women of child-bearing age about the potential risk to foetus, and the need to inform their healthcare provider of a known or planned pregnancy.